AviiNL/vrising-netevents/README.md

 ## Notes
 `App.cs` is included mainly for testing purposes, in a final build as library it should not be included.

+# Copyright

+The intended goal for this project is a Library that can be included in other projects.
+However I will not hold it against you if you prefer to cherry-pick features from this project to be included into your own projects to avoid the need for a dependency.